-A member of Actor's Equity Association, is a theater veteran with over twenty years of experience as an actor, stage manager, writer, director and designer.
+A member of Actor's Equity Association, Chris is a theater veteran with over twenty years of experience as an actor, stage manager, writer, director and designer.
 He graduated in 1991 from Duke University.

 Some of Christopher's stage work includes: as an actor, the title roles in The Collected Works of Billy the Kid and Danton's Death, Ralph in Frozen, Orson Welles in Orson's Shadow, the Librarian in Underneath the Lintel, the Third Man/Doctor in Baltimore Waltz, Prospero in The Tempest, Vladimir in Waiting for Godot, Alan Seymour in Picnic, Vernon Gersch in They're Playing Our Song, and Mr. Rich in Celebration.
-He has directed such productions as Deathwatch; Dogg's Hamlet/Cahoots Macbeth; The Congresswomen; Cat's Paw; Molly Sweeney; The Fish Must Die and Carolina on Our Minds.
+He has directed such productions as Deathwatch, Dogg's Hamlet/Cahoots Macbeth, The Congresswomen, Cat's Paw, Molly Sweeney, The Fish Must Die, and Carolina on Our Minds.

 As a designer his work includes Topdog/Underdog, A Raisin in the Sun, Gunplay, Peter Pan and Wendy, Wizard of Oz, The Colored Museum, The House of Bernarda Alba, and Horn in the West, at a 1,500-seat outdoor amphitheater in Boone, NC.